DJrizzley/literature/novels/moby_dick.md

 Atlantic.

-CHAPTER 23.
-The Lee Shore.
+# CHAPTER 23.
+The Lee Shore

 Some chapters back, one Bulkington was spoken of, a tall, newlanded mariner, encountered in New Bedford at the inn.